libra2org/libra2-core/libra2-move/framework/libra2-framework/doc/libra2_account.md

 <tr>
 <td>7</td>
-<td>When performing a batch transfer of Aptos Coin and/or a batch transfer of a custom coin type, it should ensure that the vector containing destination addresses and the vector containing the corresponding amounts are equal in length.</td>
+<td>When performing a batch transfer of Libra2 Coin and/or a batch transfer of a custom coin type, it should ensure that the vector containing destination addresses and the vector containing the corresponding amounts are equal in length.</td>
 <td>Low</td>
 <td>The batch_transfer and batch_transfer_coins functions verify that the length of the recipient addresses vector matches the length of the amount vector through an assertion.</td>
 <td>Formally verified via <a href="#high-level-req-7">batch_transfer_coins</a>.</td>